fenago/katacoda-scenarios/learn-openshift/openshift-security/steps/1/text.md

 ```

 You can also see that an identity was created as well and mapped to the user:
 `oc get identity`{{execute}}

 #### Authentication
 The term authentication refers to the process of validating one's identity.
 Usually, users aren't created in OpenShift itself, but provided by an external entity, such as the LDAP server or GitHub.
 The only part where OpenShift steps in is authorization—determining roles and, therefore, permissions for a user.
 OpenShift supports integration with various identity management solutions used in corporate environments, such as FreeIPA/Identity Management, Active Directory, GitHub, Gitlab, OpenStack Keystone, and OpenID.
-For the purpose of brevity, we will only discuss the most commonly used ones, but you can refer to https://docs.openshift.org/latest/install_config/configuring_authentication.html for the complete documentation.

-Users and identities
-A user is any human actor that can make requests to the OpenShift API to access resources and perform actions.
-Users are typically created in an external identity provider, usually a corporate identity management solution such as Lightweight Directory Access Protocol (LDAP) or Active Directory.

-To support multiple identity providers, OpenShift relies on the concept of identities serving as a bridge between users and identity providers.
-By default, a new user and identity are created upon the first login.
 There are four ways to map users to identities:

 Method | Description
 --- | ---